irena-flextool/flextool/docs/index.md

 # Essential objects to define model properties

+FlexTool has two different kinds of time varying parameters.
+The first one represents a regular timestep based timeline.
+The duration of each timestep can be defined by the user and there can be multiple timelines in the database - which means the user needs to tell which timeline to use (and also what part of the timeline as will be explained later).
+The timestep names in the timeline are defined by the user - they can be abstract like 't0001' or follow a datetime format of choice.
+However, the timestep names between different timelines must remain unique.

+The second time varying dimension is `period`.
+This is typically used to depict assumptions about the future that is to be modelled.
+One model can include multiple `solves` that the model will solve in sequence (to allow multi-stage modelling).
+Solves can include multiple `periods` (so that the user can change parameter values for different parts of the future).

+A parameter of particular type can be either constant/time-varying or constant/period-based.
+For example `inflow` is either a constant or time-varying, but it cannot be period-based.

 - **model**: model defines the sequence of solves to be performed (e.g. first an investment solve and then a dispatch solve)
+  - *solves*: sequence of solves in the model represented with an array of solve names.
 - **solve**: each solve is built from an array of periods (e.g. one period for 2025 and another for 2030).
 Periods use timeblocksets to connect with a timeline.
+  - *period_timeblockset*: map of periods with associated timeblocks that will be included in the solve.
+Index: period name, value: timeblockSet name.
+  - *realized_periods*: these are the periods the model will 'realize' - i.e., what periods will be reported in the results from this solve
+  - *invest_periods*: array of periods where investements are allowed in this solve (applies only to objects that can be invested in)
+  - *discount_years*: how far in the future each period is from the start of this solve (in years).
+Index: period, value: years.
+  - *solver*: choice of solver (a list of possible values)
+  - *solve_mode*: a single shot or a rolling solve (not functional yet, always a single shot)
 - **timeblockset**: timeblocksets are sets of timeblocks with a start (from timeline) and a duration (number of time steps)
+  - *block_duration* a map with index *timestep_name* that starts the timeblock and value that defines the duration of the block (how many timesteps)
 - **timeline**: continuous timeline with a user-defined duration for each timestep.
 Timelines are used by time series data.
+  - *timestep_duration*: a map with *timestep_name* as an index and *duration* as a value.
+  - *timeline_duration_in_years* Total duration of the timeline in years.
+Used to relate operational part of the model with the annualized part of the model.
+- **timeblockset__timeline**: defines which timeline object particular timeblockset is using.

 # Additional objects for further functionality
 - **group**: include multiple objects in a group to define common constraints (e.g. minimum VRE share)
 - **reserve**: to define reserves for power systems